Drama & Theatre Studies

 The options are endless – all down to transferable skills!
 Many students progress to university, leading into careers including acting for stage and TV, musical theatre, broadcasting, presenting, directing, stage management, journalism and teaching, law and public relations.

 Why study at The Sixth Form Bolton?

+We keep class sizes small which means our students get the very best in personal tuition alongside the chance to gain more lead roles and be noticed when we have guest professionals visit including casting agents and university recruiters.
+Keeping our class sizes small has proven to increase student performance and confidence, giving you greater opportunities to be heard and seen meaning you can reach your full potential.
 Our teachers have professional experience in the Performing Arts industry and have developed the Performing Arts Academy.
-The Academy offers students the opportunity to take LAMDA exams, gain work experience and participate in professional workshops at The Octagon Theatre to develop those wider performance skills.
+The Academy offers students the opportunity to take LAMDA exams, gain work experience and participate in professional workshops at The Octagon Theatre and with other professionals to develop those wider performance skills.
 We have free workshops and performances all year round delivered by guests from universities such as UCLAN, Liverpool Hope University, Arden School of Theatre, Sterling Academy, The Octagon Theatre, Bolton University and professional scriptwriters and actors.
-We have excellent facilities including a theatre, recording studios and a dance studio.
-Drama and Theatre to us is more than just a subject, it’s our passion.
-If you share this passion then we invite you to join us and be with like-minded people who are all striving to reach the same goal.
+We have excellent facilities including a theatre, rehearsal rooms, recording studios and a dance studio.